archerbroler/morpheus/README.md

-    replacing images in webpages, replace text in webpages, inject payloads using html <form> tag denial-of-service attacks (drop,kill packets from source), https/ssh downgrade attacks, redirect target browser traffic to another domain and gives you the ability to build compile your filter from scratch and lunch it through morpheus framework.
+    replacing images in webpages, replace text in webpages, inject payloads using html <form> tag denial-of-service attacks (drop,kill packets from source), https/ssh downgrade attacks, redirect target browser traffic to another domain and gives you the ability to build compile your filter from scratch and lunch it through morpheus framework (option W).

     "filters can be extended using browser languages like: javascript,css,flash,etc"...